cgyarrison/data_projects/README.md

 ![](anscombe/anscombe.png)

-Working on a Weezer theme, for those who remember who Weezer is:
+Working on a Weezer theme, for those who remember what Weezer is:

 ![](weezer/weezer.png)